 Wendy Luiten - Trainer

 High temperatures lower not only the lifetime but also the performance of many electronics.
 A clever, cost-effective thermal design translates into a commercial advantage.
-‘Your competitive edge increases if you can deliver performance at lower costs or offer more performance at the same price through better cooling’, says Wendy Luiten, who delivers the workshop Thermal design and cooling of electronics, together with Clemens Lasance.
+‘Your competitive edge increases if you can deliver performance at lower costs or offer more performance at the same price through better cooling’, says Wendy Luiten, who delivers the Electronics cooling thermal design training.

 High Temperature impacts the performance of everything that depends on computing power or memory.
 It is also an important factor for the performance of image sensors and energy converters, lamps and power supplies.